sveltejs/svelte-eslint-parser/README.md

 ### `ts.sys.readFile` hook for type-aware Svelte lint

-> ⚠️ **Experimental.** Opt-in only, may change or be removed in any release.
+> ⚠️ **Experimental.** Opt-in only; behaviour may change or be removed.
-> Please report regressions before relying on it for CI.

-Type-aware lint of `.svelte` files with `@typescript-eslint/parser`'s `projectService: true` is normally expensive: `projectService` discovers a `tsconfig.json` per file, which makes every `.svelte` walk through TypeScript's project resolution every time it is read.

-Setting the environment variable below installs an in-process hook on `ts.sys.readFile`.
-When TypeScript reads a `.svelte` file, the parser translates it to virtual TypeScript on demand and returns the shim.
-ESLint's own reads of `.svelte` go through `fs` and are unaffected, and TypeScript sees exactly one program — the user's existing `tsconfig.json` (which must list `.svelte` via `parserOptions.extraFileExtensions`).
+Speeds up type-aware lint of `.svelte` files.
+Your ESLint config must already list `.svelte` via `parserOptions.extraFileExtensions`.

 ```sh
 SVELTE_ESLINT_PARSER_TS_SYS_HOOK=1 \
   eslint --no-cache --concurrency auto .
 ```

-No cache directory, no generated tsconfig, no CLI sync step.
-Translations are memoized by `(path, mtime)`, so an edit invalidates automatically.

-#### Notes on positions

-Type-aware lint of `.svelte` files always works against the parser's virtual TypeScript shim: `services.getTypeAtLocation(node)` is fine because the node positions are restored to the original Svelte source by the parser's `restoreContext`, but a rule that reads raw diagnostics out of TypeScript (`program.getSemanticDiagnostics(sourceFile)` and friends) sees positions that index into the shim, not the Svelte source.

-This is a pre-existing characteristic of type-aware Svelte lint — TypeScript only ever sees the shim, regardless of whether the hook is on.
-The hook does not change positions for the file being parsed.

-What the hook does change is cross-file resolution: a sibling `import './Other.svelte'` resolves to actual virtual TypeScript instead of an opaque `declare module '*.svelte'`, so type-aware rules report better information through the affected nodes.
+Caveat: rules that read raw TypeScript diagnostics (`program.getSemanticDiagnostics()` and friends) report positions inside the parser's virtual shim — a pre-existing property of type-aware Svelte lint, not specific to the hook.

 ---